Sydney-Informatics-Hub/geopython/_episodes/02-MachineLearning.md

 ![png](../fig/fig-02ML-featimp.png)

 Now if we can measure the tectonomagmatic properties at some point.
-Based on our trained classifer we can predict a probability that porphyry copper deposits have formed
+Based on our trained classifier we can predict a probability that porphyry copper deposits have formed

 ```python